 Scientists have studied light for thousands of years.
 Sir Isaac Newton was one of the first optic scientists.
-He developed the Corpuscular Theory.It is better to give than to lend, and it costs about the same. - Sir Philip Gibbs
+He developed the Corpuscular Theory.Blessed are those who can give without remembering and take without forgetting.

 spc Bd 1 Bd 3